rvsia/react-form-renderer/README.md

 }
 ```

 Remember that the components define the interface.
-If your label should be image, just pass it image source with isImage flag maybe and handle rendering in the component.
+If your label is an image, pass the image source with isImage flag maybe and handle rendering in the component.

 ### Field array and Fixed list
 TO DO add documentaion here

-## <a name="component-mappers"></a> Component mapping
+## <a name="component-mappers"></a> Component Mapping

-In the text above it was mentioned several times, that you can define your own components for rendering.
+As it was already mentioned, you can define your own components for rendering.
 In fact, you have to define them because the Form Renderer does not know anything about them.
 This way, the renderer is universal and can be used with any component library or your custom components.
-It is also very easy to swap look of form without any changes to the format!
+It is also very easy to swap the look of the form without any changes to the format!

 We also understand that writing form components from the scratch might not be very user friendly.
-ManageIQ and Insights are using [patternfly style patterns](http://patternfly-react.surge.sh/), so you can inspire yourself with [Patternfly 3](https://github.com/data-driven-forms/pf3-component-mapper) and [Patternfly 4](https://github.com/data-driven-forms/pf4-component-mapper) mappers.
+ManageIQ and Insights are using [patternfly style patterns](http://patternfly-react.surge.sh/), so you can get inspired with [Patternfly 3](https://github.com/data-driven-forms/pf3-component-mapper) and [Patternfly 4](https://github.com/data-driven-forms/pf4-component-mapper) mappers.

 Form renderer requires two different mappers.
 Layout mapper and Form  FieldsMapper.

 ### <a name="layout-mapper"></a> Layout mapper
-Component inside this mapper, influence the layout of the form.
-Now compared to the Form Fields mapper, it is stric, because you cant define your own elements.
+Component inside this mapper influence the layout of the form.
+Now compared to the Form Fields mapper, we have to be very strict because we cannot define our own elements.
 Layout mapper must contain these types components:

 ```javascript
 import { layoutComponents } from '@data-driven-forms/react-form-renderer';